Show All Answers

 The design of the wall must be completed by a professional structural and/or geotechnical engineer and submitted with a building permit application to the Town of Cochrane for approval prior to the start of construction.

 A lot grading certificate is confirmation that a building lot conforms to Town of Cochrane design grade specifications.
-You must ensure your lot grading is approved before you begin any landscaping.

 Upon completion of house construction the home builder is required to grade the lot as per the approved building grade plan design grades (these grades would have been approved at the subdivision stage).